 If you prefer a chemical insecticide to a physical one, you can use some inexpensive natural solutions.
 Limonenes, naturally-occurring compounds found in citrus rinds, are relatively safe chemical insecticides that affect fleas control.
 Limonenes are indeed the active ingredient in most over-the-counter natural flea control treatment sprays, but it’s also easy to make your low-cost version at home.

 Steep two cups of fresh rosemary in boiling water for 30 minutes.
 Furthermore, strain the liquid, discard the leaves, and add up to a gallon of warm water, depending on your dog’s size.
 Please wait until it cools but is still warm, and pour over your dog until he’s soaked.
 Of course, allow your dog to dry naturally.
 It indeed works incredibly well on hot summer days.

 Wash your dog thoroughly and towel dry.
 Then apply a few drops of lavender essential oil to the base of the tail and another at the neck.

 3. Apple Cider Vinegar

 A spoonful of this stuff added to your dog’s water makes their skin more acidic and not-at-all tasty to fleas.
-If apple cider vinegar is not your dog’s cup of tea, you can dilute it 50/50 with water, pour into a spray bottle and use as a repellent.
+If apple cider vinegar is not your dog’s cup of tea, you can dilute it 50/50 with water, pour it into a spray bottle and use it as a repellent.

 4. Lemon Spray Repellent

-Cut a lemon and cover with boiling water and let it steep overnight.
+Cut a lemon and cover with boiling water, and let it steep overnight.
 In the morning, spray all over your dog.
 Especially behind the ears and around the head generally (be careful of his eyes) and around the base of the tail.
 As well as under your dog’s legs.